revbayes/revbayes.github.io/workshops/online2020.md

 - Applications for the course are now closed.

 schedule:
-- "Mid-July: introductions, installation troubleshooting & basics of RevBayes"
+- "July 13: introductions, installation troubleshooting & basics of RevBayes"
 - "August 10-12 (tentative): Q&A sessions"
-- Session times will be set depending on participants' timezones.
+- Interactive sessions will be held over Zoom and the links will be announced on Slack.

 software:
 - Participants will need access to a computer (Unix, Mac OSX, Windows) to complete the tutorials, as well as a web-enabled device (computer or mobile device) capable of running communication tools.